 Results

-The relations between the races in America in the current scenario are at their best in a long history of extreme racially inappropriate history.
-Black people have the same rights the white people, but the systematic biases and racist past are still haunting the masses because of the remaining justifications for racism.
-The society seemed to be on the right track until the election of President Donald Trump who has been called as a racist and a bigoted person.
+The relations between the races in America in the current scenario are at their best in a long history of extremely racially inappropriate history.
+Black people have the same rights as white people, but the systematic biases and racist past are still haunting the masses because of the remaining justifications for racism.
+Society seemed to be on the right track until the election of President Donald Trump who has been called a racist and a bigoted person.
 The new strained ties between the races can be bridged by working on finding common ground and removing the biases from the system like racism in policing.
 The suggestions of the present knowledge on the subject of racism are that if the new government does not take any extreme measures according to the Republican racist whims, there is a chance that race relations will see a positive and upward trend.

 Implications